Our Future Path! A plan for a better world!

 As with our right to life, we also need my first and second rules, which are "Do no undue harm" and "Protect everything from undue harm ".
 Without these rules, it would be hard for us to protect our liberty.

-Theoretically, anyone could say or do whatever they wanted, as long as no one was able to stop them.
+Theoretically, anyone could say or do whatever they wanted, assuming no one was able to stop them.
 If everyone simply said and did whatever they wanted, then we would have anarchy.
 However, anarchy would not guarantee that we would have liberty or freedom, since we would constantly need to fight to try to keep or even to get them.

 Even living in a democracy does not guarantee that we will have liberty or freedom.
-In a pure democracy, every eligible voter would have a say, but the majority could still dictate how the minority lives and what liberties and freedoms they could have.
-Therefore, we need to have more than just a democracy.
+In a pure democracy, every eligible voter would have an equal voice, but the majority could still dictate how the minority lives and what liberties and freedoms they could have.
+Therefore, we need to have something more than just a democracy.

-Our Constitution does promise us some liberties and freedoms through the rights it grants us.
-However, our Constitution does not go far enough in clarifying the extent and the limits of our rights, which leaves it up to our courts to interpret things.
+Constitution Our Constitution promises us some liberty and freedom through the rights it grants us.
+However, our Constitution does not go far enough in clarifying the extent and the limits of our rights, which leaves it up to our courts to interpret many things.
 Unfortunately, our courts have often included justices with their own agendas, who have given more liberty, freedom and rights to some individuals and groups while taking them away from others.

 What we need is a Constitutional amendment that clearly lays out our liberties, freedoms and rights, and the obligations that would go along with them.
-This amendment would need to be worded well enough to make things so perfectly clear that the courts would have little room to interpret it differently than what it was intended to mean.
+This amendment would need to make it clear that these apply to all of us equally.
+In addition, this amendment would need to be worded well enough to make things so perfectly clear that the courts would have little room to interpret it differently than what it was intended to mean.
 I will talk more about our Constitution in later sections.

 I believe that if we correctly worded and enshrined my three fundamental rules, "do no undue harm", "protect everything from undue harm" and "allow all living things to live their lives their way", into our Constitution, then that would go a long way towards ensuring our liberty and freedom.
 This would need to include the mandate that not even a majority would be allowed to impose undue harm or to take away the liberty and freedoms of those not in the majority.
 Of course, we will also need to put the appropriate laws in place so that any undue harm brings with it the appropriate penalties, which could include lawsuits, fines and prosecutions.